pguyot/Einstein/BUILDING.md

 # -- make Fluid, the GUI editor, accessible from the command line
 ln -s /usr/local/bin/fluid.app/Contents/MacOS/fluid /usr/local/bin/fluid
 ```

+### Newt64/Toolkit (optional)

+Installing Newt64 will enable the built-in Developer Toolkit in Einstein
+and a few other features that depend on NewtonScript compilation features.
+Even if you don't plan to use Toolkit, I highly recommend to build Newt64.

+Clone the Git repository in https://github.com/MatthiasWM/NEWT64.git,
+build the library, and copy it to '/usr/local/lib/libnewt64.s'
+Also, copy all files in '.../src/newt_core/incs/' into '/usr/local/include/newt64/'.

+You may have to install libiconv, but it seemed to be installed already on my machine.

 ### Einstein (Makefiles)